(416) 214-5111

 Employees should familiarize themselves with how their wages are calculated, including any overtime or special rates that may apply.

-As employment lawyers, we recommend that employers review their employment contracts, policies, and practices to ensure compliance with the latest minimum wage regulations.
+As employment lawyers Toronto, we recommend that employers review their employment contracts, policies, and practices to ensure compliance with the latest minimum wage regulations.
 If you have any questions about how these changes may impact your business, or if you are an employee concerned about compensation, we encourage you to contact employment lawyers at Sultan Lawyers online or by telephone at 416-214-5111 today.

 Your Case: Our Priority.